CISecurity/OVALRepo/README.contributing.oval.md

 3. **Commit Updates**: commit your updates.

+        # check to see the changes you've made
+        $ git status

+        # if you've created any new files, add them
+        $ git add [new files]

+        # if you've deleted files, delete them in git
+        $ git add -u

+        # commit updates
+        $ git commit -am '[a descriptive note about this commit]'

 4. **Quality Assurance**: make sure that definitions affected by your contribution schema and schematron validate using our provided scripts or your own validation scripts. (additional QA guidelines TBD).
 If you have any validation issues, resolve them before proceeding.

 5. **Push Commits to Your Fork**: publish you submission to your own fork.

+        # push branch and commits to your fork
+        $ git push origin [topic branch name]

 6. **Initiate a Pull Request ("PR")**:
   1. Go to your fork on GitHub.com